Syllabus for MCO-740-OL

 Written assignment postings are graded based on a rubric, found in the Rubrics section of the course site.

 Students are to submit their written assignments by the due date specified in the directions.
 Assignments should never be emailed to the mentor; they should be submitted only through the Submit Assignments course area.

-You are required to participate in two synchronous events during Week 2 and 5 of the semester.
+You are required to participate in two synchronous events during the semester.
 You will use Skype for these requirements.
 Before week 2, you must create a course Skype account with a professional account name, e.g., MaryAnnSmith.
 Your free account provides the necessary capabilities to successfully participate and present in this course.
 To establish a free Skype account, visit: http://skype.downloadfrontier.com/dl.php?t202id=33371&c1=skype&c2=skype&t202kw=free%20skype

 The final project for Management Communications allows the student to apply the concepts and theory learned during the course within a comprehensive managerial report.
 This document must be properly researched and cited and should demonstrate the communication competencies learned within this course, such as clear organization; presentation of appropriate information into tables, charts, or graphs; and articulate communication.

-Students will select a topic by the end of Week 1, it must be approved by the course mentor via a Skype discussion within Week 2.
+Students will select a topic early in the course, and, it must be approved by the course mentor via a Skype discussion within Week 2.
 (Note: Once approved, the topic discussion serves as fulfillment of the oral presentation requirement.)